tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/state_ops.md

 ### `tf.constant_initializer(value=0.0)` {#constant_initializer}

-Returns an initializer that generates Tensors with a single value.
+Returns an initializer that generates tensors with a single value.

 ##### Args: